logzio/documentation/docs/Infrastructure-monitoring/introduction-to-prometheus/prometheus-getting-started.md

 For the record, notification endpoints and dashboard annotations are not imported: You'll need to recreate them in Logz.io.
 See Notification endpoints and Annotations for more information.

-### Steps to get started
 1. Configure Remote Write.
-1. [Import dashboards.
+1. Import dashboards.
-1. [Configure notification endpoints.
+1. Configure notification endpoints.
-1. [Recreate your dashboard annotations.
+1. Recreate your dashboard annotations.
-1. [Explore your Prometheus metrics
+1. Explore your Prometheus metrics